 There is no limit to the number or frequency of statements filed each year.
 The purpose is simply to confirm important details to ensure the public register remains accurate and up-to-date.

-Any changes to the registered details of a company must be reported to Companies House as soon as possible.
+Any changes to the registered details of a dormant company must be reported to Companies House as soon as possible.
 The public record will be updated accordingly.

-2. Requirements for HMRC
+2. Dormant company requirements for HMRC

 Dormant companies are required to file a Company Tax Return with HMRC if they were previously trading before becoming dormant.
 Companies that are dormant from the date of incorporation do not have to file any tax returns until they become active.